Open-Games-Community/.github/profile/README.md

 ## Open Games Community

 - 🙋‍ Welcome to OpenGamesCommunity Github.
-- We no loger work on Github, we have moved to Gitlab.
+- ⚠️ We no loger work on Github, we have moved to Gitlab.

+# GitLab Link:
 Gitlab: https://gitlab.com/users/opengamescommunity/projects

 # Links